-It is not possible to act in a place like this without being aware of the profound responsibility that this entails.
-The archaeological site of the Roman city of Clvnia, its natural environment belonging to the Burgundian Sierra de la Demanda, its history and its heritage, the recent and successful architecture that is already a more part of this natural landscape and built, etc.
+It is not possible to act in a PLACE like this without being aware of the profound RESPONSABILITY that it means.
+The archaeological site of the Roman city of CLVNIA, its natural environment in Sierra de la Demanda, its HISTORY and its heritage, the recent and successful ARCHITECTURE that is already part of this natural and built LANDSCAPE, etc.

-Faced with all these circumstances, our proposal aims to act in this landscape with modesty, serenity, respect and simplicity, without imposition, with a very controlled scale, integrating with those aforementioned pre-existences, enhancing as much as possible its values and evoking the memory of the place.
+Facing all these circumstances, our proposal aims to act in this landscape with MODESTY, SERENITY, RESPECT AND SIMPLICITY, WITHOUT IMPOSITION, with a very controlled SCALE, INTEGRATING with those aforementioned pre-existences, enhancing as much as possible its values and evoking the MEMORY of the place.

-Our response to the complex equation proposed is intended to be simultaneously measured and clear, modest and propositional, contemporary and approximate to the memory of these Roman origins.
-In an environment like the one we are dealing with, architecture cannot be alien to all these circumstances that condition it in an overwhelming way.
+Our ANSWER to the complex equation that is proposed is intended to be simultaneously measured and clear, modest and propositional, contemporary and close to the MEMORY of those Roman origins.
+In an environment like this, architecture cannot be unaffiliated with all these circumstances.

-In line with the new existing buildings (warehouse of archaeological material and archaeological classroom), the project is configured by a set of platforms, bases and volumes that shape a landscape halfway between architecture and nature.
+In line with the new existing buildings (warehouse for archaeological material and archaeological classroom), the project is configured by a group of platforms, bases and volumes that shape a LANDSCAPE halfway between ARCHITECTURE and NATURE.
+The respect for the existing HORIZONTAL TRAZES, in the NORTH-SOUTH direction, has also been decisive for the project.

-Respect for the horizontal traces already present, in the north-south direction, has also been decisive in raising the project.
-As we approach from the road, the Visitor Reception Center (CRV) will manifest itself as a simple piece of a single plant with marked horizontal tension, on which emerge 2 simple volumes in the background.
-For its part, the parking (for 100 cars and 5 buses) will be configured as a topography or landscape with soft pavements, ensuring that both its shape and the vehicles have the least possible impact on the landscape; that is, the parking lot will try not to look like a parking lot.
+As we approach from the road, the visitors’ reception centre (VRC) will appear as a simple piece of a single plant with a clear HORIZONTAL tension, over which 2 simple volumes emerge in the background.
+For its part, the PARKING (for 100 cars and 5 buses) will be built as a TOPOGRAPHY or LANDSCAPE with soft pavements, ensuring that both its shape and the vehicles have the least possible impact on the landscape; that is to say, the parking will try not to look like a parking.